-With the integrated control methods introduced herein, the wide and dynamic dc-link voltage variation in the conditioning inverter by braking energy storage/release will not disrupt the motor drive output.
-With no dc-source in conditioning inverter, the ultracapacitor voltage is regulated at arbitrary level by the MCCC control.
-Therefore, the ultracapacitors power transfer and management can be done without using a dc/dc converter.
+More specifically, with no real-power dc source in the conditioning inverter, the ultracapacitor voltage is regulated at an arbitrary level by the new MCCC control set.
+Also with the new controls, the wide and dynamic dc-link voltage variation in the conditioning inverter by braking energy storage/release will not disrupt the motor drive output.
+Therefore, the ultracapacitor power transfer and management can be done without using a dc-dc converter.